 The neck should be of a proper length to allow the dog to retrieve easily.
 It should be muscular, free from throatiness and should have a moderate arch.
 It should flow freely into a long sloping well laid shoulder.
 Both a 'ewe' neck and a short thick neck are incorrect.

 The Forequarters

-Shoulders long and well boned and straight ground when viewed from side.
+Shoulders long and sloping.
+Forelegs well boned and straight from the elbow to the ground when viewed from either the front or the side.